 Impact speed is measured using an optical speed sensor mounted on the side of the vehicle and aimed downward to detect reflective tape strips on the crash hall floor.
 The leading edges of the strips are spaced 456 mm apart.
-Thus the impact speed recorded is the average speed over the 456 mm length of vehicle travel, which ends approximately 150 mm before the vehicle's impact with the barrier.
-The speed sensor is connected to its own battery-powered timing module located inside the vehicle that displays the vehicle's speed in kilometers per hour.
+The impact speed recorded is the average speed over the 456 mm length of vehicle travel, which ends approximately 150 mm before the vehicle's impact with the barrier.
+The speed sensor is connected to its own battery-powered timing module located inside the vehicle that displays the vehicle's speed (in km/h).

 The propulsion system also has an optical speed measuring device that serves as a backup to the speed sensor onboard the vehicle.
 The device measures the speed of the hardware attaching the vehicle to the propulsion system immediately prior to the vehicle's release from the propulsion system.
-The speed is clocked over a 1,000 mm length of vehicle travel ending 500 mm before the vehicle's release.
+The speed is clocked over a 1 m length of vehicle travel ending 0.5 m before the vehicle's release.